soluyanow/python1/Extensions-Index.md

 ##ipy_magics

-Cell magics for generating PostScript 2D graphics (using Ghostscript) and RenderMan 3D graphics (using Aqsis).
+Cell magics for generating PostScript 2D graphics (using Ghostscript) and RenderMan 3D graphics (using Aqsis), and also audio via Csound.

 [Repo](https://github.com/ldo/ipy_magics)